Zum Hauptinhalt springen

 Position paper: Capital for the energy transition

-The energy industry is facing an enormous financial feat that energy companies, the financial sector and the state can only master together.
-A position paper developed jointly by Deloitte, the German Association of Energy Industries (BDEW) and the Association of Municipal Enterprises (VKU) with the support of Die Deutsche Kreditwirtschaft (DK) outlines ways out of the financing dilemma.
+The energy transition requires substantial amounts of capital.
+A position paper developed jointly by Deloitte, the German Association of Energy Industries (BDEW) and the Association of Municipal Enterprises (VKU) outlines ways out of the financing dilemma.
+Published in 2024, the second paper outlines a framework for a prospective energy transition fund.

 PoV: When green energy meets geopolitics – How to achieve energy security in a polarized world